Las Vegas Strip Walking Tour:

-17. Mirage: As you approach the exterior of the Mirage’s 54 foot tall Polynesian-style volcano erupting nightly every hour 8pm-Midnight, Entering the Hotel make sure to admire the long 20,000 galls saltwater Aquarium that runs the length of the lobby.
-The Aquarium leads the way to the 100 foot tall domed Atrium with a rainforest habitat complete with towering palms, lagoons and waterfalls.
+About The Mirage: As you approach the exterior of the Mirage’s 54-foot-tall Polynesian-style volcano erupting nightly every hour 8pm-Midnight, Entering the Hotel make sure to admire the long 20,000 galls saltwater Aquarium that runs the length of the lobby.
+The Aquarium leads the way to the 100-foot-tall domed Atrium with a rainforest habitat complete with towering palms, lagoons, and waterfalls.
 Sticking with the wildlife theme, one thing that many visitors miss is the Sieffried & Roy’s Secret Garden.
 Here you will see white tigers, white lions, panthers, and an excellent dolphin exhibit which has behind the scene tours and chances to become a Dolphin Trainer for a Day.

 LOVE Cost & Showtimes: Tickets range from $79-180 depending on seating but often have promotional deals online.
 Shows are typically every week Thursday-Monday and are off Tuesday & Wednesday, but there are further blackout dates.
 Secret Garden Cost: Monday-Friday 11am-6:30pm; Saturday & Sunday 10am-6:30pm.
 Dolphin Trainer program averages $500.